VibeSlayer-code/Redo/README.md

 cd {project_name}
 ```

-Redo asks once for each unique placeholder and replaces every occurrence across the workflow.
+Redo asks once for each unique placeholder, then replaces every occurrence across the workflow.

 Valid placeholder names: